KatePaulauskas/watch-store/README.md

      <br>

-- **User Story: Select Product Options**
+- **User Story: Select Product Quantity**

-     As a **shopper**, I can **select product options and quantity** so that I can **customize my purchase before adding it to the cart**.
+     As a **shopper**, I can **select product quantity** so that I can **customize my choice before adding it to the cart**.

      <details>

      <summary>Acceptance Criteria</summary>

      - Given a shopper is on a product detail page
      - When the page loads
-     - Then the shopper can see options to select product attributes and quantity
+     - Then the shopper can see options to select product quantity
-     - When the shopper selects product attributes and quantity
+     - When the shopper selects product quantity
      - Then the selections are captured correctly and can be added to the cart

      </details>